-SECTION 10: INCIDENT RECORDKEEPING a.
-INCIDENT REPORTING POLICY
+4.9 INCIDENT REPORTING POLICY

 DEFINITIONS:

 - 1. An "incident" is unplanned event, which results in an injury to a worker, the public or property damage. - 2.
 A "near-miss" is an unplanned event, which could have resulted in an incident.